musselwhizzle/Focus-Points/README.md

 Focus Points
 =======

-A plugin for Lightroom to show which focus point was active when the picture was taken.
-(Currently not working on windows.
-Hopefully that'll be fixed in a matter of days)
+A plugin for Lightroom (on Mac) to show which focus point was active when the picture was taken.

 <img src="screens/sample_1.jpg" alt="Screenshot" style="width: 200px;"/>